 4. Stroll the Santa Monica Pier

 This is the most popular spot and it symbolizes the heart of Santa Monica.
-This pier has been around since 1909, and it was originally built as a public utility for the city of Santa Monica.
+This pier has been around since 1909, and it is considered one of the landmarks in Los Angeles.
+It was originally built as a public utility for the city of Santa Monica.
 Considered a National Landmark, the pier remains a nostalgic past day and remains a fun icon today.

 I love coming here at sunset for pictures, and just staying for dinner at one of the amazing restaurants in the area.
 The historic Santa Monica Pier is where all the action is, with shops, small restaurants, cafes, and locals selling arts.
 The highlight is the Pacific Park, the amusement park on the pier featuring roller coasters, and the Ferris wheel.